-A little more than three years ago (Oct 2014), we decided to invite emerging voices of music to perform in our livingroom - here in the village of Stanstead, Quebec - right smackdab on the border with Vermont.
+A little more than four years ago (Oct 2014), we decided to invite emerging voices of music to perform in our livingroom - here in the village of Stanstead, Quebec - right smackdab on the border with Vermont.

 We're not a wealthy family in terms of dollars however we understand the value of artists and we wanted to create a network of 'safe' zones for emerging voices where they could perform, reinvent their sound, reconnect with their musical roots - and their audience.

 So we quilted a network of like-minded folks and partnered with B&Bs and inns and bakeries and massage artists and yoga teachers and recording studios and film-makers and storytellers.

 The network grew organically to include micro-venues in Quebec, ontario, Vermont, Massachusetts, New Jersey, maryland, the district of columbia, virginia, West Virginia, North Carolina, & Tennessee.